MartinKarlikov/Trie-structure-sort/README.md

 Main reason for the algorithm is it's speed in sorting strings.Asymptotically speaking it is linear.
 Almost everything in it is based on induction on the length of the string.

+Note: Functions like the "count" function can be made much faster and easier with a counter of type size_t az a variable in the structure, but it is used to show the traverse function with the pointer to function and void pointer to a type size_t variable, to show that you can make the traverse do almost anything when given an "action"(pointer to function) and a "container" (almost anything)